PoC-dev/cisco-erfassung/linux/README-devices-requirements.md

 username backup privilege 2 password 0 secretsecret
 ```

-IOS 11.2 doesn't know about
+IOS 11.2 does not support
 - `aaa authorization console`,
 - `dir`
 - `privilege level`.

-Thus you must provide an enable password in the master data to reach enable mode, and use the implicitly allowed `show` commands.
+Thus you must provide an enable password in the master data to reach enable mode.
+The implicitly allowed `show` commands work anyway.

 ----